Calif. vastly expands digital privacy. Will people use it?

 “If we do this right in California,” says California attorney general Xavier Becerra, the state will “put the capital P back into privacy for all Americans.”

+It’s also filled with exceptions that could turn some seemingly broad protections into coarse sieves, and affects only information collected by business, not government.

-For instance, if you’re alarmed after examining the data that Lyft holds on you, you can ask the company to delete it.
-Which it will legally have to do — unless it claims some information meets one of the law’s many exceptions, among them provisions that allow companies to continue holding information needed to finish a transaction or to keep it in a way you’d “reasonably expect” them to.
+if you’re alarmed after examining the data that Lyft holds on you, you can ask the company to delete it.
+Which it will legally have to do — unless it claims some information meets one of the law’s exceptions, which allow companies to continue holding information needed to finish a transaction or to keep it in a way you’d “reasonably expect” them to.

 “It’s more of a ‘right to request and hope for deletion,’” says Joseph Jerome, a policy director at privacy group Common Sense Media/Kids Action.